The well-posedness of the Cauchy problem for the Dirac operator on globally hyperbolic manifolds with timelike boundary: Introduction

-The well-posedness of the Cauchy problem for the Dirac operator on a Lorentzian manifold $(\tilde \M, g)$ is a classical problem which has been exhaustively studied in many contexts.
-If the underlying background is \textit{globally hyperbolic} a complete answer is known: In \cite{dimock} it was shown that a fundamental solution for the Dirac equation can obtained from a fundamental solution of the conformal wave operator via the Lichnerowicz formula.
-Since the Cauchy problem for the conformal wave operator is well-posed \cite{Choquet,Leray}, it follows that the Cauchy problem for the Dirac operator is also well-posed.
-See also \cite{bgp} for a direct treatment of Cauchy problems for Dirac operators.
-Even if there exists a plethora of models in physics where globally hyperbolic spacetimes has been used as background, there also exist many applications which require a manifold with non-empty boundary.
+Even if there exists a plethora of models in physics where globally hyperbolic spacetimes have been used as a background, there also exist many applications which require a manifold with non-empty boundary.
 Indeed, recent developments in quantum field theory focused their attention on manifolds with timelike boundary \cite{aqft,Zahn}, e.g. anti-de Sitter spacetime \cite{Dappia1,Dappia2} and BTZ spacetime \cite{Dappia3}.
 Moreover, experimental setups for studying the Casimir effect enclose (quantum) fields between walls, which may be mathematically described by introducing timelike boundaries \cite{DappiaCas}.
+Also moving walls in a spatial set-up correspond to a timelike boundary in the Lorentzian manifold.
 In these settings, the correspondence between the well-posedness of the conformal wave operator and the Dirac operator breaks down due to the boundary condition.
-Even if the Cauchy problem for the conformal wave operator is proved to be well-posed in a large class of boundary conditions for stationary spacetimes \cite{Dappia}, it is still not clear how to relate this with the Cauchy problem for the Dirac operator.
-In fact, solvability in the Dirac case very much depends on the boundary condition, e.g. if the Dirichlet boundary condition is applied to spinors on the boundary, in general there does not exist any smooth solution to the Dirac equation.\\ The goal of this paper is to investigate the well-posedness of the Cauchy problem for the Dirac operator in globally hyperbolic manifolds with timelike boundary in the following sense: Let $(\tilde{\M},g)$ be a globally hyperbolic spin manifold of dimension $n+1$.
-Globally hyperbolic as in \cite{bgp,Ge} means that the manifold admits a Cauchy surface, i.e. a hypersurface that is hit exactly once by every inextendible timelike curve.
-Moreover, it can always be chosen to be smooth and spacelike, see \cite{bs}.
-Without further mentioning it, we always assume that our manifolds are orientable.
-Note that for $n+1=4$, the case relevant for physics, such globally hyperbolic manifolds are automatically spin.
-Let $\N$ be a submanifold of $\tilde{\M}$ that with the induced metric is itself globally hyperbolic.
-Let $\tilde{\Sigma}$ be a smooth spacelike Cauchy surface of $\tilde{\M}$.
-Then, $\widehat{\Sigma}\define \tilde \Sigma\cap \N$ is a spacelike Cauchy surface for $\N$.
-We assume that $\N$ divides $\tilde{\M}$ into two connected components.
-The closure of one of them we denote by $\M$ and refer to it as a \emph{globally hyperbolic manifold with timelike boundary}.
-On $\tilde{\M}$ we choose a Cauchy time function $t\colon \tilde{\M}\to \RR$.
-Then $\{t^{-1}(s)\}_{s\in \RR}$ gives a foliation by Cauchy surfaces, and we set $\Sigma_s\define t^{-1}(s)\cap \mathcal{M}$.
+Even if the Cauchy problem for the conformal wave operator is proved to be well-posed for a large class of boundary conditions for stationary spacetimes \cite{Dappia}, it is still not clear how to relate this with the Cauchy problem for the Dirac operator.
+In fact, solvability in the Dirac case very much depends on the boundary condition, e.g. if the Dirichlet boundary condition is applied to spinors on the boundary, in general there does not exist any smooth solution to the Dirac equation.